Uberspace/lab/source/guide_taskd.rst

  Port 40200 will be open for TCP and UDP treffic in a few minutes.
  [isabell@stardust ~]$

 remember this port.
-We also need to know the hostname:
+To connect later, we'll also need to know the hostname:

 ::